jembsd/wikijs/02-enumeration/service-enumeration.md

     ./xwatchwin 10.9.xx.xx:0 -w 0x45

-# Port 8009 - AJP Apache JServ Protocol
+# Port 8009 - AJP Apache JServ

 The Tomcat manager interface is usually accessed on the Tomcat HTTP(S) port. but we often do forget that we can also access that manager interface on port 8009 that by default handles the AJP (Apache JServ Protocol) protocol.